evireFW/documentation/introduction/tokenomics.md

 1.
 2.

+### Validators Incentives

+A total of 25% of the tokens, equating to 200 million EVIRE tokens, will be distributed as incentives to validators and delegators over the first 4 years of the mainnet.
+This incentivization ensures network security and recruiting by encouraging validator participation and preventing fraudulent activities like double-spending.
+Validators also earn transaction fees (gas) from transaction creators, providing a sustainable incentive model.
+After five years, validators receive only block rewards.

 ### Block Rewards

-A total of 25% of the tokens, equating to 200 million EVIRE tokens, will be distributed as block rewards to validators and delegators over the first 4 years of the mainnet.
-This incentivization ensures network security by encouraging validator participation and preventing fraudulent activities like double-spending.
-Validators also earn transaction fees (gas) from transaction creators, providing a sustainable incentive model.
-After five years, it is anticipated that transaction fees will be sufficient to reward validators without needing to mint additional block rewards.
+Each block on the Evire blockchain rewards validators with 2 EVIRE tokens.
+Additionally, transaction fees collected from network activities are distributed to validators after deducting a portion that is burned.
+This mechanism helps to control the token supply and incentivize network participation.